 Made with beefsteak and a creamy sour cream sauce, steak stroganoff is a classic dish for a family gathering.
 That way, anyone can get their total share of this hearty stew without worrying about others.

-While traditional recipes with sour cream sauce are still a preferable choice for various people, you can twist things up by making tomato or mustard sauce.
+While various people prefer traditional recipes using Campbell’s soup with sour cream sauce, you can twist things up by making tomato or mustard sauce.
 Serve your steak stroganoff with egg noodles, and here’s your hearty dinner for the whole family.

 Follow chef Natasha and make a big pot of steak stroganoff for your family: